Noname057(16): Czech Republic

 During the 2023 presidential elections on January 13, 2023, the website of presidential candidate General Petr Pavel has been under a strong hacker attack since Friday morning.
 That's why it was not loading for some users, his election team said.
 It is said that the website faced a similarly strong attack throughout Wednesday.
 According to the operator, the attack was conducted from various IP addresses across Europe.

+On March 24, 2023, there was a DDoS attack on the site of Prague Integrated Transport website about public transportation in Prague.
+The website was unavailable for several hours.
+The Noname057(16) claimed responsibility for the attack.
+Also, the website of Florenc Central Bus Station was also affected by this attack.

+On August 30, 2023, a DDoS attack on Czech banks occurred, causing their online banking systems to be unavailable.
+Noname057(16) claimed responsibility for its attack on its Telegram channel.

 Italy

-Following the visit of Prime Minister Giorgia Meloni to Kiev, in support of Ukraine's efforts in the ongoing conflict with Russia, a series of Italian companies' and institutions' were attacked in February and March.
+Following the visit of Prime Minister Giorgia Meloni to Kyiv, in support of Ukraine's efforts in the ongoing conflict with Russia, a series of Italian companies' and institutions' were attacked in February and March 2023.

-After the resignation of the general directory of Italy's National Cybersecurity Agency (Agenzia per la cybersicurezza italiana) Roberto Baldoni the group falsely claimed that the director was removed by the government because of the attacks: indeed multiple sources reported that the resignation was due to disagreements with the new Italian government.
+Iceland

+During the Summit of the Heads of State and Government of the Council of Europe in Reykjavik, Iceland, May 16, 2023, the NoName057(16) group claimed responsibility for several attacks on Icelandic governmental websites.

+The Netherlands

+The group carried out DDOS attacks against websites of several Dutch ports in Q1 of 2023.
+Port authorities state that their internal systems were not compromised or affected.
+The group hints that the attacks are in response to the Dutch plan to buy Swiss tanks for Ukraine.